fahmifaiz/Smart-Parking-Security-System/README.md

 ## Hardware

-The project uses two camera inputs:
+The Project uses two camera inputs:

 - Camera 1 for capturing the driver's face
 - Camera 2 for capturing the vehicle license plate